German Village: America's Great Places

-German Brewery District
+Brewery District

 A prosperous industry for the German immigrants was the brewing industry.
 Today, the Brewery District, part of the greater German Village neighborhood, still partially resembles its notable past.
 During the 19th century, the area was found largely along both sides of S. Front Street from Livingston Avenue to Sycamore Street.

 Notable breweries during this period included the Bavarian Brewery, started in 1849 by George Schlegel, which ultimately became the Shlegel Bavarian Brewery in 1860 when Bavarian Nicholas Schlee immigrated and took over.
 Schlee was president of the company that eventually constructed the Great Southern Hotel downtown.
 Schlee also owned the Lyceum Theater and served as vice president of the Central Bank.
 Conrad Born opened the Capital Brewery in 1859 and was also president of the Century Discount Company.
 The industry flourished during the early 20th century.

 One of the last major brewers of the city before Prohibition was August Wagner, who immigrated from Bavaria in the late 19th century and worked as the brewmaster at the City Brewery before becoming president and general manager of the Gambrinus Brewing Company.
 By 1919, he had purchased all of the stock for the company to become the sole owner, and in 1938 he changed the name to August Wagner Breweries, Inc. He was known to parade around on a horse costumed as Gambrinus, the patron saint of beer.
 A statue of Gambrinus is located at 605 S. Front Street.

 Twenty-nine breweries have existed in and around the village throughout its history.